 - This table covers an eight-year span and several departments have undergone name changes.
-To be consistent, we use each department's current name throughout the table. - † As of July 1, 2012, the California Department of Mental Health became the Department of State Hospitals. - ‡ As of January 1, 2013, the Department of Fish and Game became the Department of Fish and Wildlife. - § On July 7, 2007, the Department of Health Services was reorganized and became two departments-the Department of Health Care Services and the Department of Public Heath. - II On July 1, 2005, the governor reorganized all departments under the Youth and Adult Correctional Agency, including the Department of Corrections, into the California Department of Corrections and Rehabilitation.
+To be consistent, we use each department's current name throughout the table. - + As of July 1, 2012, the California Department of Mental Health became the Department of State Hospitals. - [‡] As of January 1, 2013, the Department of Fish and Game became the Department of Fish and Wildlife. - § On July 7, 2007, the Department of Health Services was reorganized and became two departments-the Department of Health Care Services and the Department of Public Health. - II On July 1, 2005, the Governor reorganized all departments under the Youth and Adult Correctional Agency, including the Department of Corrections, into the California Department of Corrections and Rehabilitation. - # On July 1, 2017, the Taxpayer Transparency and Fairness Act of 2017 restructured the California State Board of Equalization.
+This act created the California Department of Tax and Fee Administration to perform the statutory duties formerly assigned to the California State Board of Equalization.